GraphScope/GART/README.md

   This sample records the log that inserts a tuple of `organisation`.

 - **2. Model Convert (RGMapping Converter)**:
 This step is an important step for GART.
-The conversion between different data models for HTGAP workloads requires more semantic information.
+The conversion between different data models for online graph computation requires more semantic information.
 For example, it needs the mapping between relational tables and vertex/edge types, and the mapping between relational attributes and vertex/edge properties.
 The GART administrator (such as DBA) can define the rules of relation-graph mapping (RGMapping) once by the interfaces provided by GART.
 GART will convert relational data changes into graph data changes in the *unified logs* (UnifiedLog) automatically.